gabofv/gabofv/README.md

 ## Hi there 👋
 If you are here, it is likely because you got my resume 😄.

-I am Gabriel Vasquez, a Computer Engineering Co-op 4th year student.
+I am Gabriel Vasquez, a Computer Engineering Co-op 4th year student at the University of Alberta.
 CompTIA Security+ certified, I am deeply interested in low-level coding and securing applications, networks, and hardware.
 I consider teamwork, discipline, and problem-solving my greatest assets.

 I always ensure my projects are: **scalable**, **secure**, **clean**, **efficient**, and **functional**.